tgkhang/Thread-Mini-Website/README.md

 ## 📝 API Documentation

-Swagger API documentation is available when running the application.
-The configuration is located in `src/config/swagger.js`.
+Swagger API documentation is available when running the application at `/api-docs`.
+The configuration is located in `src/config/swagger.js` with comprehensive schemas for User, Thread, Comment, and Notification entities.

 ## 🧪 Testing